pcarney8/katacoda-scenarios/openshift-applier/step7.md

 Notice that we've used two values for the variable `target`, they pull in our `openshift-applier` variables for each and then run through our Infra-as-Code

-If that is successful you should she:
+If that is successful you should be:

 ```
 PLAY RECAP ***********************************